Boko Haram insurgency: Human rights

 Amnesty International accused the Nigerian government of human rights abuses after 950 suspected Boko Harām militants died in detention facilities run by Nigeria's military Joint Task Force in the first half of 2013.
 As of early 2016, according to Amnesty International, at least 8,000 detainees have died in detention facilities operated by the security services.
 Furthermore, the Nigerian government has been accused of incompetence and supplying misinformation about events in more remote areas.

 Boko Haram has kidnapped large numbers of children on several occasions.
 This has led to Boko Haram members physically, psychologically and sexually abusing them, using and selling them as sex slaves and/or brides of forced marriages with their fighters. – the most famous example being the Chibok kidnapping in 2014.
-In addition to kidnapping child brides, Human Rights Watch has stated that Boko Haram uses child soldiers, including 12-year-olds.
+In addition to kidnapping child brides, Human Rights Watch has stated that Boko Haram uses child soldiers.
 According to an anonymous source working on peace talks with the group, up to 40 percent of the fighters in the group are underage soldiers.
 The group has forcibly converted non-Muslims to Islam, and is also known to assign non-Kanuris on suicide missions.

 Rehabilitation of insurgents

 A major problem faced by local governments is the rehabilitation of captured or surrendered militants, as these are generally suspected by officials and civilians to still hold connections to the rebels and pose a security risk.
 As result, ex-rebels are often ostracized, which in turn increases the risk of them rejoining the insurgency.
 Cameroon has planned to construct rehab centers for Boko Haram fighters which are supposed to teach them useful skills to get jobs, and to de-radicalise them.
-As of February 2019, however, no rehab centers for Boko Haram insurgents had been built yet in Cameroon due to lack of funding.
+However, as of February 2019, no such centers had been built due to a lack of funding.